PetroIvaniuk/llms-tools/README.md

 - [fairchem](https://github.com/facebookresearch/fairchem) - the FAIR Chemistry's centralized repository of all its data, models, demos, and application efforts for materials science and quantum chemistry, by MetaAI
 - [LangExtract](https://github.com/google/langextract) - a python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization, by Google
 - [Tinker](https://thinkingmachines.ai/blog/announcing-tinker/) - a flexible API for fine-tuning language models, by Thinking Machines
 - [Petri](https://alignment.anthropic.com/2025/petri/) - an open-source auditing tool to accelerate AI safety research, by Anthropics

 ### Agents
+- [Agent Payments Protocol (AP2)](https://cloud.google.com/blog/products/ai-machine-learning/announcing-agents-to-payments-ap2-protocol) - an open protocol developed with leading payments and technology companies to securely initiate and transact agent-led payments across platforms, by Google
+- [Agent2Agent (A2A)](https://github.com/google/A2A) - an open protocol enabling communication and interoperability between opaque agentic applications, by Google
+- [Agentic Document Extraction](https://landing.ai/agentic-document-extraction) - Intelligent Document Understanding with Visual Context, by LandingAI
 - [rowboat](https://github.com/rowboatlabs/rowboat) - AI-powered multi-agent builder, powered by OpenAI's Agents SDK
 - [UI-TARS-1.5](https://seed-tars.com/1.5/) - an open-source multimodal agent built upon a powerful vision-language model.
 It is capable of effectively performing diverse tasks within virtual worlds
-- [A2A](https://github.com/google/A2A) - an open protocol enabling communication and interoperability between opaque agentic applications, by Google
 - [Browser-Use](https://github.com/browser-use/browser-use) - enable AI to control your browser
 - [smolagents](https://huggingface.co/blog/smolagents) - a very simple library that unlocks agentic capabilities for language models
 - [OpenHands](https://github.com/All-Hands-AI/OpenHands) - a platform for software development agents powered by AI
 - [Multi-Agent Orchestrator ](https://github.com/awslabs/multi-agent-orchestrator) - framework for managing multiple AI agents and handling complex conversations, by AWS
 - [swarm](https://github.com/openai/swarm) - educational framework exploring ergonomic, lightweight multi-agent orchestration, by OpenAI
 - [Agent-S](https://github.com/simular-ai/Agent-S) - an open agentic framework that uses computers like a human
-- [TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - a real-time multimodal agent integrated with the OpenAI Realtime API, RTC, and features weather checks, web search, vision, and RAG capabilities
+- [TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - a comprehensive open-source ecosystem for creating, customizing, and deploying real-time conversational AI agents with multimodal capabilities including voice, vision, and avatar interactions
-- [bee-agent-framework](https://github.com/i-am-bee/bee-agent-framework) - open-source framework for building, deploying, and serving powerful agentic workflows at scale
+- [BeeAI Framework](https://github.com/i-am-bee/bee-agent-framework) - build production-ready multi-agent systems in Python or TypeScript
 - [agent.exe](https://github.com/corbt/agent.exe) - the easiest way to let Claude's new computer use capabilities take over your computer
 - [Pearl](https://github.com/facebookresearch/pearl) - a production-ready RL AI Agent Library, by MetaAI
 - [OpenAgents](https://github.com/xlang-ai/OpenAgents) - an open platform for using and hosting language agents in the wild of everyday life